muratcansarkalkan/generateIDhtml/README.md

 # generateIDhtml
 Basic HTML project I prepared for a coding task of job application process.
+The content is Turkish.

 <h2>Contents</h2>